We have three basic rules for combining exponents:

-To simplify with exponents, don't feel like you have to work only with, or straight from, the rules for exponents.
-It is often simpler to work directly from the definition and meaning of exponents.
-For instance:
+However, when simplifying expressions containing exponents, don't feel like you must work only with, or straight from, these rules.
+It is often simpler to work directly from the meaning of exponents.

 Content Continues Below

 The rules tell me to add the exponents.
 But I when I started algebra, I had trouble keeping the rules straight, so I just thought about what exponents mean.
 The " a6 " means "six copies of a multiplied together", and the " a5 " means "five copies of a multiplied together".

 Whem I multiply these two expressions together, I will get eleven copies of a multiplied together.
 That is:

 a6 × a5 = a11

 The exponent rules tell me to subtract the exponents.
 But let's suppose that I've forgotten the rules again.
 The " 68 " means I have eight copies of 6 on top; the " 65 " means I have five copies of 6 underneath.

 How many extra 6's do I have, and where are they?
 I have three extra 6's, and they're on top.
 Then: